VictorTmelo/VictorTmelo/README.md

 💻 Desenvolvedor Front-End

-🎓 Graduado em Ciência da Computação na Universidade de Fortaleza (UNIFOR).
+🎓 Graduated in Computer Science at the University of Fortaleza (UNIFOR).

-📖 Cursando Pós-Graduação em Desenvolvimento Full-Stack na Rocketseat.
+📖 Studying MBA Graduate Specialization in Full-Stack Development at Rocketseat.

 ### Linguagens